Attorneys Handling Car Accidents Throughout Nebraska

 How much compensation you receive in your case largely depends on the type and severity of your injuries.
 Often, insurance companies will contest the amount of an accident victim’s medical bills and other damages because they don’t want to pay the full amount.
 Our experienced injury lawyers know how to correctly evaluate medical documents and other evidence to make sure that you don’t receive less than adequate compensation.

 Most car accident cases will settle out of court through careful negotiations.
-Having a car accident lawyer help you through this process is important because those who do not may undervalue or overvalue their claim.
+Having an Omaha car accident attorney help you through this process is important because those who do not may undervalue or overvalue their claim.
 Don’t settle for less than you deserve and contact an auto accident attorney today.
 You will feel comfortable knowing that our lawyers are skilled negotiators and are fighting in your best interest.

 We Will Be Your Steadfast Advocate in Court

 Should your case be taken to court, our injury lawyers will be by your side every step of the way.
 We will advocate for you in front of a judge, jury, and the defendant’s legal party.
 You can be sure that the other party will have lawyers fighting for them too, so it is important you have us there to combat their knowledge.
-You are not alone in this time, contact Hauptman, O’Brien, Wolf & Lathrop for a free case evaluation today.
+You are not alone at this time, contact Hauptman, O’Brien, Wolf & Lathrop, LLC for a free case evaluation today.

 Our Lawyers Help You Get Compensation for Car Accidents in Omaha